Laser Vision Correction | LASIK & PRK

-Dr. Vishal Verma and Dr. Russell Fry are board-certified ophthalmologists with years of experience in laser vision correction, including both LASIK and PRK.
+Dr. Verma has years of experience in laser vision correction, including both LASIK and PRK.
 To schedule a consultation, call Marshall Eye Surgeons at 304-691-8800.

 What is the difference between PRK and LASIK?